OpenNebula/website/content/product/cluster_configuration/backup_system/veeam.md

 ![image](/images/veeam/new_manager.png)

 On the **Credentials** tab, you should set the user and password used to access the OpenNebula Front-end.
 You can either choose the oneadmin user or create a new user with the same privileges as oneadmin.
+Please remember that this user is an OpenNebula user, NOT a system user, meaning that this is a user such as the ones used to access the OpenNebula Fireedge web interface, which should be listed in the System/Users tab of Fireedge or through the CLI with ``oneuser list``.

 If you are using the default certificate, you may receive an untrust certificate warning, which you can disregard:

 ![image](/images/veeam/one_credentials.png)